 Offices will occupy the upper floors.
 Renderings for those plans have not yet been released, but according to the project’s website, office tenants will have access to a rooftop terrace, a health club and other amenities.

-The Dayton’s Project is expected to open to the public in the summer of 2019.
+The Dayton’s Project is expected to open to the public in the spring of 2020.